 - Inclusive Dialogue that incorporates the neurodiverse mindset

-- Equality of voices, enabling choices & diversifying thinking
+- Equality of perspectives, enabling choices & diversifying thinking

-- Collective voices work to increase equality for autistic people
+- Collective voices work together to increase social equality for autistic people and their families

 All contact links here.

 Thank you to our kind sponsors Derby City Council.
 UK.